Virginia Tech® home

 Veterinary Teaching Hospital Expansion and Renovation

-The Veterinary Teaching Hospital (VTH), located on Virginia Tech’s campus in Blacksburg, Virginia, provides the finest animal health care available while building the future of the veterinary profession through hands-on training of residents, interns, and DVM students.
+Since 1987, the Small Animal Veterinary Teaching Hospital has provided some of the finest animal health care available anywhere while empowering current and future veterinarians to grow in their profession through hands-on training of residents, interns, and veterinary college students.

 — Dean M. Daniel Givens